 It’s entirely possible that you already know everything you need to know about betting on the UFC and are only making a quick stop here to find a great site to bet on.
 Maybe you have a hot tip or a strong pick on a fight that you’re ready to capitalize on.
 Regardless of the reason for your hurry to get into the action, we’ve got you covered.

-We’ve put together our list of the most trusted and best sports betting sites that are geared towards UFC bettors.
+Above, we put together our list of the most trusted and best sports betting sites that are geared towards UFC bettors.
 First and foremost, these sites have been fully vetted by our team for security, trustworthiness, and reliability.
 It does not matter how “great” a site is if you can’t trust that your money and your information are safe.
 Secondly, we’ve identified the sites with the most betting options, best promotions, and the best user interfaces to give you the strongest chance to make some serious cash without a headache.

 If you want to find out more about how we’ve selected these sites and what we look for, we’ve provided a complete breakdown in the sections below.
 For those ready to jump in on the action, though, here’s the list.